 47. Forest Products Move by Rail. |

 Deel van het omslag van "The stories behind the pictures".
-Tekening van het fictieve station Waverley. |
+Tekening van het fictieve station Waverley.
+De locs zijn switchers van ALCO, type S-1 (of S-3). |